hobuinc/usgs-wb-eval/README.md

 manual inspection via visualization and can be quite time consuming.
 The intent of this article is to demonstrate how PDAL can be used to generate statistics that could be used for verification of breakline geometry levels in relation to the point clouds in the near-shore boundary.
-These ideas are hopefully useful in the context of NGTOC building a process to automate the extraction of waterbody point cloud metrics that could short-circuit a significant portion of the manual inspection process.

 ## Simple algorithm description